lihkin213/dns-svcs/configure-dns-instance.md

 This section describes how to set up a DNS instance, DNS zones, permitted networks, and resource records.

 ## Creating a DNS instance
-{: #creating-a-dns-instance}
+{: #creating-dns-instance}

-If your account is enabled for the experimental DNS Services, it appears in the experimental catalog at https://test.cloud.ibm.com/catalog/labs.
-You can also navigate directly to the DNS Services instance creation by going to https://test.cloud.ibm.com/catalog/services/dns-services.
+If your account is enabled for the experimental DNS Services, it appears in the [experimental catalog](https://{DomainName}/catalog/labs).
+You can also navigate directly to the DNS Services instance creation by going to the [DNS Services catalog entry](https://{DomainName}/catalog/services/dns-services).

 ## Creating a DNS zone
-{: #creating-a-dns-zone}
+{: #creating-dns-zone}

 ### Before you begin
-{: #dns-zone-before-you-begin}
+{: #configure-dns-before-you-begin}
 You must create a VPC so that you can link your DNS zone to the VPC.

 After you gather details about your instance, you can create a new DNS zone by using the following curl command: